iloveitaly/send-tweet-action/README.md

 <a href="https://github.com/ethomson/send-tweet-action/actions"><img alt="send-tweet-action status" src="https://github.com/ethomson/send-tweet-action/workflows/CI/badge.svg?branch=master&event=push"></a>

+**Note:** this action is using the old V1 API and does not work anymore.
+Take a look at [github-action-notify-twitter](https://github.com/nearform-actions/github-action-notify-twitter) instead.

 # Send a tweet from a GitHub Actions workflow

 Use this action to send a tweet from a GitHub actions workflow.